 About Point-Gas Detection Technology

-Fixed gas detection systems are used to detect leaks and inadvertent releases of combustible and toxic gases, often in enclosed locations Point gas detectors and transmitters are permanently mounted and hard wired in areas to provide protection of assets & people working in areas where there is a potential for gas leaks to occur.
-They typically communicate to higher level systems such as PLC or DCS systems that control warning and alarm systems in the event of a gas leak.
+Fixed gas detection solutions are used to detect gas leaks and inadvertent releases of combustible and toxic gases, often in enclosed areas.
+Fixed point gas detectors are permanently mounted in places where there is potential for a gas leak to occur - providing vital protection of personnel, equipment and facilities.
+These gas detectors typically communicate to higher level safety or control systems.

 Przeczytaj więcej

-Kliknij, aby kontynuować czytanie Fixed Gas Detection Systems
+Kliknij, aby kontynuować czytanie Fixed Gas Detection Solutions

 How it Works